 THERE MUST BE SECURITY FOR ALL - OR NO ONE IS SECURE

-Welcome to my personal page.
-I'm MurRay that's all I'll go by on my site.
-Those who know me know my full name so, it's not necessary to repeat it here.
+Welcome to my page.
+I'm the Director, that's all I'll go by on this site.

-I worked for, with and beside some of the most courageous men and women you ever met.
-Our job was to protect human life and we did so without any consideration of class,color,creed, or condition.
+I worked for, with, and beside some of the most courageous men and women you've ever met.
+Our job was to protect human life, and we did so without any consideration of class, color, creed, or condition.
 We were there for anyone in danger or distress.
 We took great pride in conducting ourselves in upholding the honor of the force.

 I learned a lot in my time with the State Police.
-There's a lot more to life then many people realize because they never ventured out of their confort zone or experienced dangers that challenged them beyond what they thought was their limits of courage or mental or physical ability.
+There's a lot more to life than many people realize because they never ventured out of their comfort zone or experienced dangers that challenged them beyond what they thought were their limits of courage or mental or physical ability.

 I wore the Pennsylvania State Police uniform with pride.
 It was a symbol of all that's good in Law-Enforcement in Pennsylvania.
 People we protected called us the big dogs.
 It was a term of respect because they knew they were safe around us.